sleepyfox/Code-Dojo-18/README.md

 Code Dojo 18
 ============
 This is some boilerplate code for the London Code Dojo's 18th meetup on Feb 18, 2013.
-More info here after the dojo has been run.

 I will link the [slides](https://speakerdeck.com/sleepyfox/code-dojo-18-feb-2013) from the meeting.
 You can find out more about the London Code Dojo at our [homepage](http://www.meetup.com/London-Code-Dojo/).